 - Feeling weak or tired

-- Clubbing of fingers, a condition in which the fingertips spread out and become rounder than normal
+- Clubbing of fingers, a condition in which the fingertips become wider and rounder

 Experiencing any of these signs does not mean you have lung cancer.
 Many are common symptoms of other illnesses, such as a respiratory infection.